vcync/modv.vcync.gl/docs/v3/guide/writingA2dModule.md

 * Linux `~/.config/modV/media/`
 :::

 By saving your Module here modV will compile your code and send it to modV on every file save.
-If your Module is within a Group already, you'll need to remove it from said Group and drag your Module in again from the Gallery to use the updated Module.
+If your Module is within a Group your new code will run automatically, preserving the Module's props.

 ## 2. Export an Object